 You should feel that you have more capacity to take on work than there is work coming in, so you never have to turn any customer away.
 This is why I recommend you spend some time hiring before you begin expanding.

-Bear in mind finding and hiring good contractors is a big job.
+Bear in mind finding and hiring good contractors is a job.
 Teaching you this skill is beyond the scope of this article (if you need help with hiring, join us in the Laptop Lifestyle Academy).
-You shouldn’t focus on expanding your team until you know for sure you have found the service you want to grow your business around.
+However, you shouldn’t focus on expanding your team until you know for sure you have found the service you want to grow your business around.

 Step 6: Use These 3 Marketing Techniques To Bring In More Customers